Causal Models for Longitudinal and Panel Data: A Survey: Setup and Data Configurations

 In the proper panel data case we have observations on $N$ units, indexed by $i=1,\ldots,N$, over $T$ periods, indexed by $t=1,\ldots,T$.
 The outcome of interest is denoted by $Y_{it}$, and the treatment is denoted by $W_{it}$, both doubly indexed by the unit and time indices.
 These observations may themselves consist of averages over more basic units as in the grouped repeated cross-section case from Section \ref{grcs}.
 We collect the outcomes and treatment assignments into two $N\times T$ matrices:

 with the rows corresponding to units and the columns corresponding to time periods.

-We may also observe other exogenous variables, denoted by $X_{it}$ or $X_i$, depending on whether they vary over time.
-Most of the time we focus on a {balanced panel} where for all units $i=1,\ldots,N$ we observe outcomes for all $t=1,\ldots,T$ periods.
-In practice, concerns can arise from the panel being {unbalanced} where we observe units for different lengths of time, or from missing data.
+We may also observe other exogenous variables, denoted by $X_{it}$ or $X_i$, depending on whether they vary over time or only by unit.
+Typically, we focus on a {balanced panel} where for all units $i=1,\ldots,N$ we observe outcomes for all $t=1,\ldots,T$ periods.
+In practice, concerns can arise from the panel being {unbalanced} either because we observe units for different lengths of time or because data is missing for some of them.
 We ignore both complications in the current discussion.

-Classic examples of this proper panel setting include \citep{ashenfelter1978estimating} with information on earnings for over 90,000 individuals for 11 years, and \citep{abowd1986covariance} with information on wages for 1,448 individuals also for 11 years.
-Another classic example is \citep{card1994minimum} with data for two periods and 399 fast food restaurants.
+Classic examples of this proper panel setting include \citep{ashenfelter1978estimating} with information on earnings for over 90,000 individuals for 11 years, and \citep{abowd1989covariance} with information on wages for 1,448 individuals also for 11 years.
+Another classic example is \citep{card1994minimum} with data for two periods and 399 fast-food restaurants.

-\subsubsection{Grouped Repeated Cross-section Data}
+\subsubsection{Grouped Repeated Cross-Section Data.}

-In a Grouped Repeated Cross-section Data (GRCD) setting we have observations on $N$ units.
-Unit $i$ is observed only once, in period $T_i$, which is indexed by $i$ to account for the fact that different units may be observed at different points in time.
-Typically $T_i$ takes on only a few values (the repeated cross-sections), {\it e.g., } just two or three, with many units sharing the same value for $T_i$, although for some of the methods this is formally not required.
-The outcome and treatment received for unit $i$ are denoted by $Y_i$ and $W_i$ respectively, both indexed just by the unit index $i$.\footnote{Some empirical studies continue to use the panel notation that includes two indices for the outcomes and treatments in the repeated cross-section case, but that is confusing because $Y_{it}$ and $Y_{it'}$ do not refer to the same unit $i$ in this repeated cross-section case.} The set of units is partitioned into two or more groups, with the group that unit $i$ belongs to denoted by $G_i\in{\cal G}=\{1,2,\ldots,G\}$.
+In a Grouped Repeated Cross-Section (GRCS) data setting, we have observations on $N$ units.
+Each unit is observed only once, in period $T_i$ for unit $i$, with the time period indexed by $i$ to account for the fact that different units may be observed at different points in time.
+Typically $T_i$ takes on only a few values (the repeated cross-sections) relative to the number of units, {\it e.g., } often just two or three, with many units sharing the same value for $T_i$.
+For some of the methods this is formally not required.
+The outcome and treatment received for unit $i$ are denoted by $Y_i$ and $W_i$ respectively, both indexed just by the unit index $i$.\footnote{Some empirical studies continue to use the panel notation that includes two indices for the outcomes and treatments in the repeated cross-section case, but that is confusing because $Y_{it}$ and $Y_{it'}$ do not refer to the same unit $i$ in the repeated cross-section case.} The set of units is partitioned into two or more groups, with the group that unit $i$ belongs to denoted by $G_i\in{\cal G}=\{1,2,\ldots,G\}$.

 Define the average outcome for each group/time-period pair: